-As we can see from the above quotation, the unit of measurement for plant/grow light output is PAR (Photosynthetically Active Radiation).
+As we can see from the quotation on the previous page, the unit of measurement for plant/grow light output is PAR (Photosynthetically Active Radiation).
 PAR is measured using a quantum flux meter^[7], which has a response curve between 400nm and 700nm and is a measure of the Micromoles per square meter, per second fallen on the plants (μ mol/M2/S).
 The photo on the left shows some example PAR meters.